Day 7 – The Chateau to Whanganui

 At Pipiriki, the finish of the first stage, you will be stopped at the finish on a slight downhill.
 You will then be marshalled to the Old Schoolhouse Café, up a short driveway to your right.

-The second stage begins a short drive of 45 minutes, winding 25km down the road at Ranana.
-We will re-assemble here at approximately 1.30pm.
-We recommend you eat a good lunch, as the second stage rides beside the beautiful Whanganui River, before taking you to the top of a valley, where you will have awesome views and tired legs.
+The second stage begins a short drive of 45 minutes, winding 25km down the road to Ranana.
+We will re-assemble here at approximately 1.00pm.
+We recommend you eat a good lunch, as the second stage is tough it rides beside the beautiful Whanganui River, before taking you to the top of a valley, where you will have awesome views and tired legs.

-When you join the Parapara road, traffic is heavier in the final run through to Whanganui.
-You will be marshalled into the finish area on the banks of the Whanganui River, with a right-hand turn.
+When you join the Parapara road, take great care, traffic is heavier in the final run through to Whanganui.
+You will be marshalled into the finish area, before turning right onto the banks of the Whanganui River.